 In addition to that reality check, my nomadic tendencies were making their presence very known.
 The Inner Compass has a very strong pull and requires, or more often demands our attention to realign our course and follow it.
 Removing ourselves from our comfort zone launches us into opportunities we never thought possible, forcing us to take work, life and our personal journeys 'to the next level'.
 I have recently traveled and scouted several locations around the country for a new place to call home.
 I am excited to announce I will be returning to the Northeast again!
 But more on where and when in a future blog.

 Fast forward to mid-March, CST+D finally went into production with its first yardage run.
 An exciting time indeed!
 Achieving this goal has been so long in the making, that seeing the work professionally produced was a flat out surreal experience.
 I was reminded of the failures (which were many) and successes, all of the days and nights that rolled into years of printing in my studio.
 This was a giant milestone and quite the sight to behold.
 The work was finally heading in the direction of 'the next level'.
 Not only through the professional manner in which it was printed at this mill, but also the 100% Belgian linen that it is now printed on, re-enforcing CST+D's value of sustainability and conscious design.
 Screen printing is an intense, laborious and fascinating old school craft.
-Seeing it on a large scale was a wonderful experience which I will be braking down, step by step in another future blog.
+Seeing it on a large scale was a wonderful experience which I will be breaking down, step by step in another future blog.
 So stay tuned for a behind the scenes tour of how it is made!

 In addition to the extremely painful (and scary!) hospital stay, putting my beloved house and studio on the market has been an equally painful (and scary!) choice to make.
 It is the first house I have ever owned as well as the first house I have lived in since I was 12 years old.
 Jokingly, and lovingly I refer to the renovation as my Masters in Interior Design and Construction.
-Taking the crappiest property on the block, an old, outdated 1950s mountain cottage and an old and very nasty chicken barn/potters studio, I designed a dream come true.
+Taking the crappiest property on the block, an old, outdated late 1040's mountain cottage and an old and very nasty chicken barn/potters studio, I designed a dream come true.
 Or at least it has been for me.

 Before and after open kitchen and dining room.